 - Explore careers in international business solving the world’s toughest challenges with sustainable business models

 - Immerse themselves in international and cultural experiences, while gaining real world skills

 - Gain early access to business classes (especially freshmen and sophomores from liberal arts colleges)

 This is an open enrollment program that does not require an application or interview.
 Students registering for this course must have a 3.0 GPA or higher and submit a résumé.
 Students earn a certificate upon completion of the course.
-Registration opens soon.
+Registration now open!